microsoft/botframework-cli/packages/cli/README.md

 OPTIONS
-  -h, --help                         qnamaker:delete:kb command help --force                            Do not prompt for confirmation, force the operation --kbId=kbId                        Knowledgebase id to be deleted
+  -h, --help                         qnamaker:delete:kb command help --force                            Do not prompt for confirmation, force the operation --kbId=kbId                        Knowledgebase id to be deleted.
+Overrides the knowledge base id present in the config

   --subscriptionKey=subscriptionKey  Specifies the qnamaker Ocp-Apim-Subscription Key (found in Keys under Resource
                                      Management section for your Qna Maker cognitive service).
-Overrides the subscriptionkey value present in config
+Overrides the subscriptionkey value present in the config
 ```

 _See code: [@microsoft/bf-qnamaker](https://github.com/microsoft/botframework-cli/blob/v1.0.0/src/commands/qnamaker/delete/kb.ts)_